 The Step into STEM Teaching Scholarships supports experienced professionals and university graduates seeking to transition to a teaching career and high-achieving individuals to become Science, Mathematics and Industrial Technology and Design teachers in Queensland secondary state schools.

 The Step into STEM Teaching Scholarships support eligible individuals to complete their teaching qualifications and enter the rewarding and well-regarded teaching profession in one or more of the following high priority curriculum areas:

-After completion of the one-year, full-time study program, scholarship recipients who meet the teacher suitability requirements will secure permanent employment with the department.
+After successfully completing all requirements of the initial teacher education program, scholarship recipients who meet the teacher suitability requirements will secure permanent employment with the department.
 As beginning teachers, scholarship recipients will be appointed to a supportive school environment where they will have the opportunity to consolidate their skills and build a valuable experience base.

 To be eligible to apply for this scholarship applicants must:

 Detailed information about the application and selection process is provided below.
 Applicants will be required to complete an online application.
 Short-listed applicants may be invited to submit additional information and if required, participate in a short interview.

 Scholarship applications will be assessed on the basis of information provided in their online application.
 Applications will be ranked and the most meritorious applicants selected.
 Scholarships are awarded in accordance with the available quota.